-AFS and AFLS in these symbols or indicators stand for Adaptive Front-lighting or Front Lighting System.
+The acronyms AFS and AFLS in these symbols or indicators stand for Adaptive Front-lighting System or Adaptive Front Lighting System.
+(The difference is very subtle and is the result of a manufacturer choice only.)
 Coupled with the word OFF, it indicates that the system has been turned off with an available switch.

 If the AFS OFF light flashes or the AFLS light remains on, they indicate a fault in the system, and your dealer will be needed for a repair.